 The process for buying commercial property

-Some commercial investment properties may need a seismic evaluation to assess their earthquake strength.
+Some commercial property investments may need a seismic evaluation to assess their earthquake strength.
 The evaluation usually starts with an initial evaluation procedure (IEP).
 This may indicate the need for a detailed engineering evaluation (DEE), which describes the strengthening work required and associated costs.

 The %NBS is an important measure that compares the building to a similar new one in the same location, in terms of protecting life.
 It’s reported as a percentage of the new building standard (NBS), with more than 67%NBS being the ideal level.
 Above 67%NBS, a building is considered to be an acceptable seismic risk by the New Zealand Society for Earthquake Engineering.